HanDarkholme/EDA-on-football/README.md

 - figure
 Figures in RMD
 - code.R
-Code of drawing pictures
+Code of drawing pictures (ggplot2)
-Code of machine learning models
+- Models.ipynb
+Building up several models with python
 - *.rmd
 Final presentation and other materials